Specialist Programs

 Performing Arts

-At the centre of the Performing Arts curriculum is communication allowing students to connect with and understand their peers in new ways.
+At the heart of the Performing Arts program at Broadmeadows Special Developmental School is communication - empowering students to express themselves and connect with others in new and creative ways.

 Literacy